dgenezini/CassandraTest/README.md

 # Cassandra Tests

-Just some simples tests with cassandra in a 3 node cluster
+Just some simple tests with cassandra in a 3 node cluster